 We are all aware that weeds are bad for our gardens, in fact, humans have found extreme ways to remove weeds.
 You may be aware of the recent Roundup lawsuit in which several people received compensation because their cancer was linked to the infamous weed killer.
 Yet, some common weeds such as field bindweed or dandelions are actually beautiful.

 Even the definition of weeds is questionable.
 Weeds are plants that grow where they are not wanted.
 What may be considered a weed in one place by a particular person may not be considered a weed to someone else!
 Generally, weeds are plants that grow quickly.
 They spread fast, compete for sunlight and nutrients, and stop other plants from growing.

-Plants such as chickweed and dandelions which are generally viewed as weeds will not cause any major issues in your garden.
+Plants such as chickweed and dandelions, which are generally viewed as weeds, will not cause any significant issues in your garden.
 Despite this, there are some weeds which you should watch out for in your garden.

 If any plant can be universally classified as a weed, it’s this one.
 Bermuda Grass actually releases chemicals in its roots which harm other plants.
 Furthermore, while you may be able to only see a small plant, its roots can be extensive.
 To remove this weed, you need to dig it up, by hand if possible.
 Ensuring you get all the weed while disturbing the soil as little as possible.
 Disturbing the soil can bring new weed seeds to the surface and encourage them to grow.
 You can learn more about dealing with Bermuda Grass here.